BetterAngelsLA/monorepo/docs/backend_readme.md

 1. Select the `Testing` (test tube) icon on the left
 1. Add a breakpoint (red dot) on the line you would like to break at
-1. Navigate through the test directory to find the test you want to run and click the `Debug Test` 🐞:arrow_forward: button
+1. Navigate through the test directory to find the test you want to run and click the `Debug Test` (🐞 :arrow_forward:) button
 1. Once the breakpoint is hit, you will be moved to the `Run and Debug` screen where you can step through your code
 1. To access the interactive shell and run commands directly, go to the `Debug Console` tab of the terminal on the bottom